cowboysdude/Under_Cabinet/README.md

 adjustment on them!

 ## Issues
-I did run into a couple small problems.

 Too much light made the LEDS show at max brightness so playing with the map function is going to be a case by case basis.
 [I combated this by adding an if statement that should take care of that problem on 2/21/22].
 Perhaps you may run into issues with either the code or placement.